dan-the-dev/kata-99bottles-php-old/README.md

-# KATA SKELETON DANIELESAULSCILLIA - PHP VERSION
+# KATA SKELETON DAN THE DEV - PHP VERSION
 ## Instructions
 Complete the function that returns the lyrics for the song 99 Bottles of Beer as an array of strings: each line should be a separate element - see the example at the bottom.

 ### Lyrics
 99 bottles of beer on the wall, 99 bottles of beer.